SAP announced this week a new CEI project for the PLM and Project Systems area.

 Basically, CEI is SAP’s way to interact with customers and partners on new development initiatives.
 They don’t do it for every topic area, solution, or module but there is almost ‘something here for everyone’ in my opinion.
 SAP uses PLM as an umbrella for their development of 3 separate topic areas: Product Lifecycle Data Management, Recipe Development and Quality Management, and most importantly, Portfolio & Project Management and Project System.
 The CEI page for each of these topic areas is listed below:

-The other important date is January 23rd, 2020.
+Below is the timeline for the project.
+The next important date to mention is January 14th, 2021.
 That’s when SAP will stop accepting new improvement requests so that they can focus on analyzing them and figuring out which ones to proceed with.

 Why Should I Care?